polhenarejos/pico-hsm/README.md

 - Extended APDU support.
 - Private keys and certificates import from WKY or PKCS#12 files.[^2][^3]
 - Transport PIN for provisioning and forcing to set a new PIN.[^2]
+- Press-to-confirm button optional feature to authorize operations with private/secret keys.
+- Store and retrieve binary data.
+- Real time clock with external datetime setting and getting.

 [^1]: PKCS11 modules (`pkcs11-tool` and `sc-tool`) do not support CMAC and key derivation.
 It must be processed through raw APDU command (`opensc-tool -s`).
 [^2]: Available via SCS3 tool.
 See [SCS3](/doc/rsa_4096.md "SCS3") for more information.